 The therapy lab in a nutshell

--In the world; the theory of the extended mind
+- In the world as in the theory of the extended mind

 Our consciousness manifests itself as a story

-The focus of online therapy is always a story.
-The therapy starts with a story, goes through a story and ends with a story.
+The focus in therapy is always a story.
+The therapy starts with a story, goes through several storylines, and ends with a revisited story.
 A story is only a story if it can be told.
 (See also this blog here.)
 Before a story can be told in such a way that it is accessible to the listener, each story goes through a process of reviewing and editing.
 Stories are much more than just the work of the original narrator.
-Going into therapy means the willingness to have our personal story reviewed and edited so that it can be heard.
-Heard in such a way that the narrator knows for sure that his or her own message is fully understood, processed and the context is situated in the world (reality tests and ability to put things into perspective).
+Going into therapy means the willingness to have our personal story reviewed and edited so that it can be heard (in a different way).
+Heard in such a way that the narrator knows for sure that her initial message is processed and understood and the context is situated in the real world (reality tests and ability to put things into perspective).

-Our consciousness is an instrument that allows us to focus on.
+Our consciousness is an instrument that allows us to focus.
 So in a sense, it is an instrument of selection and restriction.
 This means that our consciousness never reflects the complete reality.
-We can see consciousness like a laser light in a dark amphitheater; it can only illuminate one small spot at a time.
-This spot then temporarily becomes our ‘everything’, it determines for that moment the thoughts and emotions and even the physical sensations.
+We can see consciousness like a flashlight in a semi-dark amphitheater; it can only illuminate clearly one small spot at a time.
+This spot then temporarily becomes our ‘everything’ though we are aware that the surroundings are there.
+The brightness of the flashlight determines for that moment the thoughts and emotions and even the physical sensations.
 When the light moves to another place, this new mini-theatre temporarily becomes the all-determining factor of our physical feelings, our emotions, and our thoughts.
 The way in which our attention is “captured” by consciousness also gives a time experience, that time experience is personal and relative, it rarely corresponds to the clock time.
 This relative experience of time and this reduced space will determine the structure of our story.